bitcoin-api/bitcoin-api-full-stack/README.md

 #### Requirements:

-1. Have a Mac or Linux server, this can be a computer in your home, or in the cloud (e.g. an [EC2 instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/concepts.html))
+1. Have a Mac or Linux server, this can be a computer in your home, or in the cloud (e.g. an [EC2 instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/concepts.html)).
+The Linux server must meet [Bitcoin-Core's computer requirements](https://bitcoin.org/en/bitcoin-core/features/requirements).

 2. Have access to that server.
 This means you should be able to access a command-line or terminal in that server using [ssh](https://en.wikipedia.org/wiki/Secure_Shell).
 You can also manually install the backend on a computer locally without ssh, that computer just needs to stay running and connected to the internet for the services to remain active.